-Meteorologists and research scientists at Colorado State University (CSU) released an update to their well-respected hurricane season outlook.
+Meteorologists and research scientists at Colorado State University (CSU) released a second update to their well-respected hurricane season outlook.
 Dr. Phil Klotzbach and the Tropical Meteorology Project at CSU were among the first to issue an outlook in April, with a previous update in early June.
 The season was forecast to be above average and is living up to that prediction.
 Arthur formed in mid-May before the season started.
 Bertha quickly formed and made landfall off the Carolina coast.
 Cristobal became the earliest “C” named storm in recorded history.
 Dolly and Edouard gratefully stayed in the open Atlantic with no impacts to land.
-Because of the five named Atlantic storms, CSU has now increased their number of storms forecast.
+Because of the five named Atlantic storms, CSU increased their number of storms forecast.

 Contributing factors into the 2020 Atlantic Tropical Outlook, courtesy CSU.